 What is Social Media Marketing?

+The simplest definition of social media marketing is to use the various forms of social media to bring more customers’ attention to your company or product and increase profit.
+But those just entering this game may wonder how “likes” and “followers” translate into the hard currency.
 The truth is a bit more complicated than simply making a page and posting some adorable cat videos.
 That’s the stuff for amateur, casual users.
-Social media marketers know that social media is a deep well of opportunity to connect with a huge, targeted market, but that converting sales is truly only done best through careful planning and development.
+Marketers know that social media is a deep well of opportunity to connect with a huge, targeted market, but that converting sales is truly only done best through careful planning and development.

 Content is Key to Social Media

-First you’ll need a platform, or oven, to fully develop your finished product.
+If you think of social media as a recipe, you’ll need a few critical ingredients.
+First, you’ll need a platform, or oven, to fully develop your finished product.
 “Preheat” your oven by making an account and letting it age a bit as you figure out the more critical ingredients.

+Next, choose a voice or persona that speaks to your audience and allows you to become one of your target markets.
+Social media isn’t about preaching to a captive audience.
+It’s about making connections.
+Nobody wants to hang out or follow a pompous blowhard.
 Then, choose the content that does double duty.
 Your content should speak to your audience while also bringing them closer to what you do and what you’re selling.
 This isn’t a chance to blast them with ads.
 It’s a more subtle connection.
 Give them what they like and they’ll like you.

-1. Make a plan
+- Make a plan

 Social media is about being social.
 That means your customers want you and your marketing team to show a bit of personality.
 This doesn’t mean baring your soul, but a bit of personalization and authentic voice go a long way to helping your customers relate to what you’re saying.